cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ## Nonce Reuse Attacks

-{{dep-nonces}} describes the procedure that participants use to produce nonces during the first round of singing.
+{{dep-nonces}} describes the procedure that participants use to produce nonces during the first round of signing.
 The randomness produced in this procedure MUST be sampled uniformly at random.
 The resulting nonces produced via `nonce_generate` are indistinguishable from values sampled uniformly at random.
 This requirement is necessary to avoid replay attacks initiated by other participants, which allow for a complete key-recovery attack.